hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 - To verify the correctness of link, call `verify` on it with delegator public key, delegatee public key and setup params.
     ```rust
-    // For odd level links
+    // For odd-level links
     cred_link_1.verify(&delegatee_vk, &delegator_vk, &params1)
-    // For even level links
+    // For even-level links
     cred_link_2.verify(&delegatee_vk, &delegator_vk, &params2)
     ```
-- The chain of credentials is kept in `CredChain` which internally has 2 lists, 1 for odd level links and 1 for even.
+- The chain of credentials is kept in `CredChain` which internally has 2 lists, 1 for odd-level links and 1 for even.
     ```rust
     pub struct CredChain {
         pub odd_links: Vec<CredLinkOdd>,
         pub even_links: Vec<CredLinkEven>,
     }
     ```
-- Even or odd level links can be added by calling `extend_with_even` or `extend_with_odd` on the chain.
+- Even or odd-level links can be added by calling `extend_with_even` or `extend_with_odd` on the chain.
 These methods will verify that the link has appropriate level.
     ```rust